Cxyda/cxyda.github.io/_posts/MiniRTS_series/2021-11-11-MiniRTS-BuildingPlacement.md

 ---

 Welcome back!
 Today we want to tackle another very important part of most RTS games.
 Base building!
-Some people might argue that base building is outdated for RTS games, but I'm still a big fan of te classics like Warcraft, Age of Empires or Company of Heroes, so I will add this as well.
+Some people might argue that base building is outdated for RTS games, but I'm still a big fan of the classics like Warcraft, Age of Empires or Company of Heroes, so I will add this as well.
 Placing buildings is actually quite simple but if you have flexibility, extendability and clean architecture in mind there is a lot to do.
 So let's get started.
 At the end of this section you will have something like this: